Tohatsu 60 HP outboard motor MFS60A

 With NMEA2000 , J1939 CAN Bus and coupling.

-It is also possible to order a package of original Tohatsu analogue built-in gauges for the same price; tachometer, speedometer, hour meter, trim meter, voltmeter and fuel gauge.
+It is also possible to order a package of original Tohatsu analog built-in gauges for the same price: tachometer, speedometer, hour meter, trim meter, voltmeter, and fuel gauge.

 It's also a great looking bike and comes in aquamarine or beluga white.

-Engines in the 60hp range are a very popular size in Australia, suiting a category of boat we enjoy using.
-I have no doubt that the Tohatsu with its lightweight characteristics, fuel efficiency, quietness and responsiveness will give you value for money.
+Engines in the 60 hp range are a very popular size in Australia, fitting a category of boat we enjoy using.
+I have no doubt that the Tohatsu, with its lightweight design, fuel efficiency, quietness, and responsiveness, will offer excellent value for money.

 -